ncbi-nlp/bluebert/README.md

    sentence = re.sub(r"\s's\b", "'s", sentence)
 ```

+### Pre-training with BERT

-Afterwards, we used the following code to prepare the pretraining data.
+Afterwards, we used the following code to generate pre-training data.
+Please see https://github.com/google-research/bert for more details.

 ```bash
 python bert/create_pretraining_data.py \